osg-htc/docs/docs/data/stashcache/install-cache.md

 ### Initial registration

-Initial registration is documented [here](/common/registration.md).
+To register your Stash Cache host, follow the general registration instructions [here](https://opensciencegrid.org/docs/common/registration/#new-resources) with the following Stash Cache-specific details:
 The service type is `XRootD cache server`.

-!!! note
+!!! info
     This step must be completed before installation.

-The resource may also specify which VOs it will serve data from.
-To do this, add an `AllowedVOs` list, with each line specifying a VO whose StashCache data the resource is willing to cache.
+In your registration, you must specify which VOs your cache will serve by adding an `AllowedVOs` list, with each line specifying a VO whose data you are willing to cache.

-There are special values you can use in `AllowedVOs`:
+There are special values you may use in `AllowedVOs`:

 - `ANY_PUBLIC` indicates that the cache is willing to serve public data from any VO.
 - `ANY` indicates that the cache is willing to serve data from any VO,